ShirshaG23/M1_ProjectGoal_Utility/4_TestPlanAndOutput/README.md

-Sample Input :
+#Sample Input :
 3

 Pizza 180

-burger 200
+Burger 200

 Pasta 180

 Shirsha

 9952917480

 1

 1 4

 2 3

 -1 -1

-Sample Output:
+#Sample Output:

 Thank you for ordering your food

 To confirm your order please pay the bill
 -----------------------------------------------------------------------